Ragdoll Cat Personality, Energy, and Social Traits

 Ragdoll Cat Personality Overview

-Common personality traits include:
+Common personality traits:

 • Exceptionally gentle and tolerant